anoncam/big-bang/docs/understanding-bigbang/package-architecture/nexus/Architecture.md

     release("Release") --> stage3(prod)
   end

-  subgraph "Developers"
-    developers("Developers") --> sourcecontrol("Source Control")
-    repository1(Repository) --> developers("Developers")
+  subgraph "Monitoring" - change this to monitoring and add on for istio
+    prometheus("Prometheus") --> servicemonitor("Service Monitor")
+    servicemonitor("Service Monitor") --> nexusrepositorymanager("Nexus Repository Manager")
   end

+  subgraph "Logging" - change this to monitoring and add on for istio
+    nexusrepositorymanager("Nexus Repository Manager") --> fluent(Fluentbit) --> logging-ek-es-http
+    logging-ek-es-http{{Elastic Service<br />logging-ek-es-http}} --> elastic[(Elastic Storage)]
+  end
 ```

 ### UI

 Nexus Repository Manager serves as the user interface for Nexus.
-Nexus Repository Manager Pro provides anonymous access for users who need to search repositories, browse repositories and look through the system feeds.
+Nexus Repository Manager provides anonymous access for users who need to search repositories, browse repositories and look through the system feeds.
+Additionally, UI access is exposed through the Istio Virtual Service.

 ### Logging

 You can configure the level of logging for the repository manager and all plugins as well as inspect the current log using the user interface.
 Logging can be enabled by clicking on the Logging menu item in the Administration submenu in the main menu.
+Additionally, logs are auto-scraped and shipped via the logging stack when deployed with bigbang.

 ### Storage